Blogs

 wave

-Technical indicators further reinforce the bearish outlook.
-Bitcoin's Relative Strength Index (RSI) is below 50, indicating bearish momentum.
-The Moving Average Convergence Divergence (MACD) also shows a bearish crossover, signaling a potential continuation of the downward trend.
-Support levels to watch include $78,258 and $76,606 (the yearly low).
+If you look at the technical indicators, they're painting a pretty bearish picture.
+Bitcoin's Relative Strength Index (RSI) is below 50, signaling bearish momentum.
+The Moving Average Convergence Divergence (MACD) also showed a bearish crossover, suggesting the downward trend might continue.
+Support levels to watch are around $78,258 and $76,606 (the yearly low).
+It's definitely not a pretty sight for Bitcoin bulls.

 FAQ